nuovodw/My100DaysOfCode/README.md

         1. define the secret number
         1. compare secret number to the user input
         1. a functioning score board
+1. Started Intermediate CSS with Angela Yu.
+    1. Started working on my personal website
+    1. Reviewed: Favicons and Box Model

 **:thought_balloon:Thoughts:**</br>
 1. I feel more confident about the topics I've learned so far--a lot more than I did yesterday.
 1. The JS code is totally not DRY--lots of duplicated codes as of now.
 I will need to clean it up.
+1. I think the Intermediate CSS will take at least a week to complete.

 **:calendar:Short-term plan:**</br>